Hyang0219/Multi-Language-Audio-Generator/README.md

 ![Screenshot 2024-06-23 172200](https://github.com/Hyang0219/Multi-Language-Audio-Generator/assets/54818876/6ee89be0-9480-4bd3-88bc-bf9c0979c572)
     and fill in the two fields in the notebook with your Azure service account information
 ![Screenshot 2024-06-23 172456](https://github.com/Hyang0219/Multi-Language-Audio-Generator/assets/54818876/25ad2e90-53ba-4a01-858f-5e52d97ac73f)
-5. Upload the SRT file to your notebook
+5. Upload the SRT file to your notebook or you can also choose to use the sample SRT files prepared in this repo in three different languages English, Chinese and Spanish.
 ![Screenshot 2024-06-23 172200](https://github.com/Hyang0219/Multi-Language-Audio-Generator/assets/54818876/36ac03a7-0c3f-4bb9-ae25-0d6bac6dc9bd)
     and copy the file path
     ![Screenshot 2024-06-23 172839](https://github.com/Hyang0219/Multi-Language-Audio-Generator/assets/54818876/fcc188e1-eaf6-4f77-8a11-123adb8c531f)